wostzone/api-go/pkg/td/README-TD.md

 # WoST REST API

 WoST compliant Things do not implement servers.
 All interaction takes place via the WoST secured hub which acts as an intermediary.
-Other than that the REST API that consumers use to access Web Things follows the description in [Mozilla's Web Thing REST API](https://iot.mozilla.org/wot/#web-thing-rest-api).
+Other than that the REST API that consumers use to access Web Things follows the description in [http-api.md](https://github.com/wostzone/hubapi-go/docs/http-api.md) which is based on Mozilla's Web Thing REST API](https://iot.mozilla.org/wot/#web-thing-rest-api).

 The address of the Thing is that of the hub as follows: